Killing of Satomi Mitarai: Murder

-On June 1, 2004, an 11-year-old schoolgirl, later dubbed "Girl A", murdered her 12-year-old classmate, Satomi Mitarai, in an empty classroom during the lunch hour at Okubo Elementary School in Sasebo, Nagasaki Prefecture.
-Girl A returned to her classroom, her clothes covered in blood.
-The girls' teacher, who had noticed that both girls were missing, stumbled upon the body and called the police.
+On June 1, 2004, Girl A murdered her 12-year-old classmate, Satomi Mitarai, after luring her in to an empty classroom during the lunch hour at Okubo Elementary School in Sasebo, Nagasaki Prefecture.
+Girl A had slit Satomi's throat with a box cutter, but Satomi stood up and attempted to resist.
+Girl A then slashed Satomi's arms, leaving a notably deep cut on her left wrist, and after a short scuffle, Satomi collapsed to the floor.
+Girl A reportedly watched her bleed out on the floor to ensure her death.
+Girl A then returned to her classroom, her clothes covered in blood.
+The girls' teacher, upon seeing Girl A covered in blood, had initially thought she had hurt herself.
+Checking her arms and hands for wounds, seeing that she was unharmed, she demanded for an answer.
+Girl A allegedly said "It's not my blood.
+It's not me."
+Her teacher then stumbled upon the body and called the police.

 After being taken into custody, Girl A was reported to have confessed to the crime, saying "I am sorry, I am sorry" to police officers.
 She spent the night at the police station, often crying, and refusing to eat or drink.
 Girl A initially mentioned no motive for the killing.
-Shortly afterward, she confessed to police that she and Mitarai had quarreled as a result of messages left on the Internet.
+Shortly afterward, she confessed to police that she and Mitarai used to be close friends, but their relationship soured and eventually ended as a result of messages left on the now deactivated chat room site Cafesta.
 Girl A claimed that Mitarai slandered her by commenting on her weight and calling her a "goody-goody".

 On September 15, 2004, a Japanese Family Court ruled to institutionalize Girl A, putting aside her young age because of the severity of the crime.
-She was sent to a reformatory in Tochigi Prefecture.
+She was sent to a reformatory facility in Tochigi Prefecture.
 The Nagasaki family court originally sentenced Girl A to two years of involuntary commitment, but the sentence was extended by two years in September 2006, following a psychological evaluation.
 On May 29, 2008, local authorities announced that they did not seek an additional sentence.

 Because of her issues with communication and obsessive interests, Girl A was diagnosed after the murder with Asperger syndrome.

 Reaction

 The killing provoked a debate in Japan whether the age of criminal responsibility, lowered from 16 to 14 in 2000 due to the 1997 Kobe child murders, needed to be lowered again.
 Girl A was considered to be a normal and well-adjusted child before the incident, which made the public more anxious.

-Members of the Japanese Diet, such as Kiichi Inoue and Sadakazu Tanigaki, came under criticism for comments made in the wake of the killing.
+Members of the Japanese Diet, such as Kiichi Inoue and Sadakazu Tanigaki, also came under criticism for comments made in the wake of the killing.
 Inoue was criticized for referring to Girl A as genki (vigorous, lively), a word with positive connotations.
 Tanigaki was criticized for referring to the method of killing, slitting of the throat, as a "manly" act.